 - Questioning the question.
 Examples: why do you think that I asked that question?
 Why was that question important?
 Which of your questions turned out to be the most useful?

-Nobel prize-winning physicist Richard Feynman ensured he understood anything he studied better than anyone else.
-He applied four steps to his technique:
+Nobel prize-winning physicist Richard Feynman used to ensure he understood anything he studied better than anyone else.
+There are four steps to the Feynman Learning Technique:

 - Choose a concept you want to learn about.

 - Pretend you are teaching it to someone else in plain language.

 - Identify gaps in your explanation and go back to the source material to better understand it.

 - Review and simplify further in simpler terms.

 Kids consistently push their parents with questions but the adults think it is stunning how quickly they learn.
 However, it is natural for kids to be curious and creative during their formative years because they are trying to understand the world around them.
 Adults choose not to be creative because they fail to reason.
 Busy is the enemy of adults and as we grow older, we rely on general convention but this puts blinders on perspectives and thoughts because we outsource our thinking to someone else.

 To defy conventional wisdom, we must think for ourselves and reason from first principles.
 Analogies are great to understand a topic further, but they cannot replace the understanding of basic knowledge.
 Thinking in first principles won't imprison us with someone else's thoughts.
 Doing this will unleash creative and original thinking.

 I think most people can learn a lot more than they think they can.
 They sell themselves short without trying.
 One bit of advice: it is important to view knowledge as sort of a semantic tree — make sure you understand the fundamental principles, i.e., the trunk and big branches, before you get into the leaves/details or there is nothing for them to hang on to. — Elon Musk